CCBR/Dockers/rnaseq/ccbr_bam2strandedbw/README.md

 Directly below are instructions for building an image using the provided Dockerfile:

+If using GNU parallel, please use the `--will-cite` flag to ignore interactive prompt (i.e. `parallel --will-cite < mycmds.sh`).

 ```bash
 # See listing of images on computer
 docker image ls